udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 ![AWS AAD federation](/images/aws-aad-federate/aws-aad-title.png)

+In an earlier blog post, we discussed [accessing AWS resources from software running in Azure]({% post_url 2021-09-15-azuread-access-aws %}).
+This blog post discusses accessing Azure resources from software running in AWS.

 ## Using Azure AD workload identity federation with AWS
 Azure AD workload identity federation is a new capability on workload identities such as Azure AD applications and managed identities.
 Earlier blog posts on this site provide details for using this capability with [Kubernetes]({% post_url 2022-01-11-azuread-federate-k8s %}), [SPIFFE]({% post_url 2022-01-14-azuread-federate-spiffe %}), [GitHub]({% post_url 2021-10-27-azuread-federate-github-actions %}), and [Google Cloud Platform]({%post_url 2021-11-11-azuread-federate-gcp %}).